 How is the price of the program changing and what financing options will students have?

 With the increase in length, there is an increase in cost.
 Vancouver is now $11,500; Toronto is $12,500; and Montreal is $10,500.
 And since accessibility is a big focus of our bootcamps, we now have additional funding options available.
 We have a bunch of scholarships available which promote diversity in tech, and we also offer financing through Caisse Desjardins des Technologies de l'Information in Quebec and Ottawa, and Alberta Student Aid in Alberta.
-Students also have access to government finance options used for university and college like Student Aid BC and OSAP or secured lines of credit with RBC and TD Bank.
+Students also have access to government finance options used for university and college like Student Aid BC or secured lines of credit with RBC and TD Bank.